NEW DATES - This workshop has been rescheduled!

 When is it?

-How is the day structured?
+How is the class structured?